 Seasonal Maintenance Around Your Home

-Another aspect of keeping up your new home during the spring is making sure your landscaping is in good order.
+Another aspect of maintaining your new home during the spring is making sure your landscaping is in good order.
 Lawn care doesn't have to be complicated - in fact, with our easy Lawn Maintenance Guide, you can add it to the list of home maintenance items you should be looking at in the spring.

 Want to make sure that you're keeping up with the maintenance that your new home requires?
-Check out our home maintenance checklist for a comprehensive guide to everything you should be looking for during the year!
+Check out our home maintenance checklist for a comprehensive guide to everything you should be looking for during the year.